yuweiping/awesome-stars/README.md

 *   [LeaVerou/rety](https://github.com/LeaVerou/rety) - Record typing on one or more editors and replay it at will, to simulate live coding

-*   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
-Our mission is to provide the tools, so that you can focus on what matters.

 *   [nxshell/nxshell](https://github.com/nxshell/nxshell) - An easy to use new terminal.

 *   [kkevsekk1/AutoX](https://github.com/kkevsekk1/AutoX) - A UiAutomator on android, does not need root access(安卓平台上的JavaScript自动化工具)